iseanc/weather-dashboard/README.md

 - What problem does it solve?
 - What did you learn?

+This program uses the [OpenWeather.org 5 Day/3 Hour API](https://openweathermap.org/forecast5) to obtain a 5-day weather forecast for a specified city (city, state, country).
+Potential travelers to the location, and other interest parties, can get an idea of the current and upcoming weather conditions.

+The application extends previously learned web-development concepts with client-server communication using HTTP GET calls.

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.